 - In some countries, outsourcing a function from one company to another (from a ‘customer’, to a ‘service provider’), can mean incurring severance obligations for employees in the customer’s company.
 This can sometimes be avoided by a tripartite agreement that transfers the employee to the service provider (with that employee’s consent’).
 For an in-depth analysis of how this operates in different countries, see the 2018 Global Outsourcing Employment Handbook.

 What Should You Include in a Workforce Tripartite Agreement?

 Usually, in a workforce tripartite agreement, all parties agree that the original employment relationship (with company x) will be switched to a new employer (company y).
 At the same time, the original employment contract is terminated, without severance or other benefits that usually accrue on termination.

 When framing a tripartite agreement, important matters to consider include:

-- the continuation of ‘length of service’, where this is relevant for employee benefits;
+- The continuation of ‘length of service’.
+This is often particularly relevant for employee benefits

-- a continuation of other key terms in the original contract, with the new employer;
+- The continuation of other key terms in the original contract, with the new employer